rchanou/rchanou.github.io/cost-awareness.md

 ## In summary…

 - Organize and label your procedures by costs.
-Keep most of your logic in lower-cost procedures.
+- Keep most of your logic in lower-cost procedures.
-- Costs entail not just the physical resources required for a given procedure to run, but qualitative "meta-costs", such as whether the output keeps or loses predictability, human-readability, etc.
+- Costs entail not just the physical resources required for a given procedure to run, but qualitative "meta-costs", such as whether the output keeps or loses predictability, readability, etc.
 - Ensure you have mechanisms for containing and recouping costs.
 - The ultimate costs we should minimize are our human time and energy, both for developers and end-users.

 Sounds like common sense, right?
 Well, based on my experience and observations, I don't think it's obvious to many developers.
 To illustrate that, note what I didn't say earlier.

 I didn't say functions must be shorter than some arbitrary number of lines.
 I didn't say you need to use getters and setters with private variables and methods to hide implementation details inside class objects.
 I didn't say you should prefer polymorphism over "if" and "switch" statements, or replace all your imperative for-loops with map/reduce/filter chains.
 I didn't say you need to use curried higher-order functions, or model all your side effects as monads.
-And I definitely didn't say concrete implementation details should depend on abstractions.
+And I _definitely_ didn't say concrete implementation details should depend on abstractions.

-Here's the problem with these pervasively taught ideas: they _sound_ good in a vacuum, but often don't work out in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to increase friction, indirection, and ambiguity, while not actually solving any problems I care about.
+Here's what's wrong with these pervasively taught ideas: they _sound_ good in a vacuum, but often don't work out in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
+I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to increase friction, indirection, and ambiguity, while not solving any problems that _actually_ matter.
+If anything, their "benefits" largely boil down to superficial aesthetic improvements, and even those are still debatable.

-In fact, I have a litmus test for these things: if some overzealous team lead were to require it fullstop, for every line of code, how would that affect the codebase an developer velocity?
-I know that sounds like a strawman, but that is literally what happens.
+In fact, I have a litmus test for these techniques: if some overzealous team lead were to require it as a rule, fullstop, for every line of code, how would that affect the codebase?
+That may sound like a strawman, but that is literally what happens.
 It's why `AbstractSingletonProxyFactoryBean` is a real thing.
 It's why some projects force you to wade through logic fragmented into a thousand different files that each have one class defined in them.
 I _wish_ crap like this and Onion Architecture were parodies, but alas, they're not.

 Now I know a bunch of you are ready to jump in and say, "_Of course_ you shouldn't apply these everywhere, they're just tools, use the right tool for the right job, hammers and screwdrivers", etc.

 Well then, why don't we call it SOLID _Guidelines_ instead of SOLID _Principles_, or Object-_Assisted_ Programming instead of Object-_Oriented_ Programming?
-Seriously though, look up how the average article on these topics are written.
+Seriously though, look up how the average article or video on these topics is written.
 In fact, make it a drinking game:

-- Take a shot every time they use a "Bad Way" vs "Good Way" comparison example for each principle.
+- Take a shot every time they use a "Bad Way" vs. "Good Way" comparison example for each principle.
 Take two shots if they use cringier terms like "Noob" vs. "Expert".
 - Take a shot if they use some example that's lazily modeled or analogized on something in the real world, like showing you how to make a "HamburgerProvider" that takes a "CookingStrategy" or some crap like that.
 - Now, if they _do_ add the caveat that you shouldn't apply these principles everywhere, take a shot if _they leave it at that_.
 It's such an unhelpful copout, a tautology to shield them from any criticism: "these ideas are good until they're not".

-So when are they actually good?
+So when _are_ these ideas actually good?
 Well, I'd say it's when they happen to align with the CHARM method I described earlier.
 (Ugh, I already hate my own acronym, but it's useful.)
 Ironically enough, CHARM may actually provide clearer answers for the "when" and "why" of SOLID, compared to what SOLID's own acolytes might suggest.
 But I don't even feel the need to think about "should I be using SOLID".
 To me, CHARM alone offers the best balance between velocity and "getting sh\*t done", while still maintaining the ability to refactor later without fear, and ensure my abstractions are actually helpful by basing them on concrete use cases (the opposite of what SOLID recommends, which I think is an absolute disaster).

+What I like about CHARM is that it scales in all directions, up and down, forward and backward in scale.
+It's not full of external caveats; the tenets already holistically "account" for themselves.
+You know, like _actual_ principles.

 To be clear, I'm not claiming I'm some 10x rockstar that can style on these Clean Code plebs.
 But what I can say is that I've worked on and taken over systems that were clearly negatively impacted by this prevailing culture of over-abstraction.
 By shifting development to a more grounded approach, I have been able to significantly improve them in several aspects such as the reduction of bugs, ability to add new features that work reliably in a timely manner, and general user satisfaction.